What is the SMART (Scientific & Medical ART) Imagebase?

 Where have I seen these images and animation before?

-Are the exhibits in SMART Imagebase available in different languages?
+Are the items in SMART Imagebase available in different languages?

-The SMART Imagebase features its most popular images translated into Arabic, Chinese (Simplified), Chinese (Traditional), French, German, Hindi, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish and Tagalog (Filipino).
+The SMART Imagebase features some of its most popular content translated into Arabic, Chinese (Simplified), Chinese (Traditional), Dutch, French, German, Hindi, Italian, Japanese, Korean, Malaysian, Norwegian, Polish, Portuguese, Russian, Spanish, and Tagalog (Filipino).

 What file formats are the images and animations available in?